eclgy/simplesecure/readme.txt

 GPG is a secure public-key encryption system for sending secure data.

-This plugin is dedicated to the NSA and the PRISM system.

 = Features =

 * Easily add a secure contact form using a WordPress shortcode on any page
 * Manage your public GPG keys via the settings panel
-* Pure PHP implementation of GPG means no GPG binaries or shell access are required on the server
+* Pure PHP implementation of GPG means no binaries or shell access required

 == Installation ==